utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo.md

 1. Select **APIs** in the sidebar and select an API.
 1. Under **Connect repository**, select **Connect** and select the type of repository you want to connect to.
 1. Enter the **Domain URL** of your repository.
 You can enter a new domain or select a domain you've used before from the list.
+Format the domain URL as follows:

+    * **GitHub Enterprise Server** - Use the base URL of your server, for example: `https://my-github-server.example.com`
-Use the base URL of your enterprise server, for example: `https://my-git-server.example.com`
+    * **GitLab Self-Managed** - Use the base URL of your server, for example: `gitlab.example.com`
+    * **Azure DevOps Server** - Use the name and port of your server along with the collection, for example: `https://my-azure-server:8080/my-collection`

 1. Enter a **Personal access token** to access the repository.
 Ensure that the token has the required permissions as specified on the **Connect your repository** page.

     > **For GitHub Enterprise Server, you can use a classic token or a fine-grained token.** If using a [fine-grained token](https://github.blog/2022-10-18-introducing-fine-grained-personal-access-tokens-for-github/), ensure the token has access to the repository and has the following Repository permissions: `Contents (Read and write)` and `Metadata (Read-only)`.